Research Biologist — Division of Biochemical Toxicology

-Volodymyr P. Tryndyak received a M.S. degree in biochemistry from Lviv National University (Lviv, Ukraine) and Ph.D. degree in oncology from Institute of Experimental Pathology, Oncology and Radiobiology, of the National Academy of Sciences of Ukraine (Kyiv, Ukraine).
-In 2004, Dr. Tryndyak joined Division of Biochemical Toxicology at the NCTR as a postdoctoral fellow and was converted to an FDA Staff Fellow in 2008.
-Dr. Tryndyak has published over 104 research articles.
-He has served as a reviewer for more than 15 scientific journals.
+Volodymyr P. Tryndyak received an M.S. degree in biochemistry from Lviv National University (Lviv, Ukraine) and a Ph.D. degree in oncology from the Institute of Experimental Pathology, Oncology and Radiobiology, of the National Academy of Sciences of Ukraine (Kyiv, Ukraine).
+In 2004, Dr. Tryndyak joined the Division of Biochemical Toxicology at FDA’s National Center for Toxicological Research (NCTR) as a postdoctoral fellow and was converted to an FDA research biologist in 2022.
+Dr. Tryndyak has published over 108 research articles and has served as a reviewer for more than 15 scientific journals.

 The biopersistence of environmental toxicants in humans and animals, such as short-chain perfluorinated alkyl substances (PFAS), is of great concern for the FDA.
-Dr. Tryndyak, in collaboration with NCTR and CFSAN researchers, is investigating the role of renal organic anion transporters in toxicokinetics of C6-fluorotelomer alcohol, a major impurity in PFAS, and its metabolites.
-The results of these studies will be used to construct a Biologically Based Dose Response model for C6-fluorotelomer alcohol and its metabolites in humans and rodents.
+Dr. Tryndyak, in collaboration with NCTR and Center for Food Safety and Applied Nutrition researchers, is investigating the role of renal organic anion transporters in toxicokinetics of C6-fluorotelomer alcohol, a major impurity in PFAS, and its metabolites.
+The results of these studies will be used to construct a biologically based dose-response model for C6-fluorotelomer alcohol and its metabolites in humans and rodents.

 Professional Societies/National and International Groups